StylishThemes/GitHub-Commit-Limit/README.md

 ## Changelog

+### Version 1.2.0 (11/7/2016)

+* Removed the "normal" input background color.
+It now sets the initial part of the gradient as a transparent background.

 ### Version 1.1.0 (8/5/2016)

 * Style now includes the "normal" input background color.
 Use `#181818` to match the GitHub Dark background colors.